borisdayma/GridCompute/docs/source/specifications.rst

 Applications can easily take advantage of distributed computing by creating 3 scripts, as detailed in following sections.

-- receive.py: this script is executed in a temporary folder.
-Its input is the (ordered) list of output files returned in “process.py” script.
-At the end of execution, the temporary folder is deleted.

-Some examples are present in *template/Shared_Folder/Settings/Applications*.
+.. note:: Some examples are present in *template/Shared_Folder/Settings/Applications*.

 send.py